Song for My Father (composition): Original recording

 Silver evokes historical precedents in his use of blue notes, blues scale, and the use of mixolydian modal concepts on the dominant chord, and a swinging rhythm punctuated with silence.
 He also uses a blues scale on the dominant and tonic (F) chords, and flat thirds, fifths and sevenths.

 In the second chorus, from the 25th bar, "Silver changes from harmony in thirds to harmony in fourths".

 Two aspects of the accompaniment are just as important as the melody itself.
 First, the bassist plays only roots and fifths of the chords [...]
 Second, the rhythm section breaks at measure 6 in every section.
 Both the bass pattern and the one-measure break occur consistently during the solos as well as the theme choruses, and provide an extra degree of continuity that helps tie the whole performance together.

 Later versions and use

-As of 2014, more than 180 versions of the song had been recorded.
+As of 2014, more than 180 versions of the song have been recorded.

+Ethiopian musician Mulatu Astatke’s song “Yèkèrmo Sèw” is based on “Song for my Father,” but set in tizita, a pentatonic mode.

 The composition's opening bass piano notes were borrowed by Steely Dan for their 1974 song "Rikki Don't Lose That Number".